-- DHW direct connection-Pipe from the near-boiler piping to the DHW tank's boiler connections as shown.
+- 1. DHW direct connection-Pipe from the near-boiler piping to the DHW tank's boiler connections as shown.
 See Advanced Manual to configure Boiler Pump to run during DHW demands. - 2.
 DHW as Zone not applicable to this application. - 3.
 Priority of DHW/Space Heating: - a.
 DHW Priority DHW is priority over space heating.
 Use Priority1 for DHW; Priorities 2 and/or 3 for space heating.
-The control will not run multiple priorities simultaneously. - Space Heating Priority Space heating is priority over DHW.
+The control will not run multiple priorities simultaneously. - b.
+Space Heating Priority Space heating is priority over DHW.
 Use Priorities 1 and/or 2 for space heating; Priority 3 for DHW.
 The control will not run multiple priorities simultaneously.

-- 1. The control can control up to four circulators (boiler circulator and three others).
-Refer to Field wiring, beginning on page 50, for instructions on wiring to circulators. - 2.
-The factory default settings are: all three inputs are set up for Space Heating (Priority 2).
+1. The control can control up to four circulators (boiler circulator and three others).
+Refer to Field wiring, beginning on page 45, for instructions on wiring to circulators.

+- 2. The factory default settings are: all three inputs are set up for Space Heating (Priority 2).
 Each input correlates to its respective circulator output.
 For DHW applications, assign DHW inputs to determined Priority (1, 2 or 3).
-Priority 1 is defaulted to DHW for DHW Priority applications.
+Priority 1 is defaulted to DHW for DHW Priority applications. - 3.
+For more than 3-zones, use Weil-McLain WMZV zone valve controller. - NOTICE Connect zone valve end switches to a Space Heating Priority input, , (default Priority 2) to use default settings.
+Connect system circulator to corresponding output.